Mick Cornett: Awards and distinctions

 In 2009, he was named one of the top 10 most powerful Oklahomans by the Oklahoma City Friday newspaper, ranking ahead of the state's two U.S. Senators.

 In November 2010, Governing Magazine named Cornett one of their "2010 Public Officials of the Year" and put him on the cover.

 Also in 2010, he was named runner-up of the World Mayor prize, and also the recipient of the World Mayor Project's 2010 World Mayor Commendation, in recognition of the economic and civic progress of Oklahoma City.

 In 2012, Newsweek named Cornett one of the five most innovative mayors in the United States.

 Cornett was the recipient of the 2013 Oklahoma Mayor of the Year Award, presented by the Mayors Council of Oklahoma of the Oklahoma Municipal League.

-The American Architectural Foundation awarded Cornett the Joseph P Riley Award, for his contributions to Oklahoma City Metropolitan Area Projects, at a gala in Washington, D.C. on March 22, 2013.
+The American Architectural Foundation awarded Cornett the Joseph P Riley Award, for his contributions to Oklahoma City Metropolitan Area Projects, at a gala in Washington, D.C., on March 22, 2013.

 Fortune Magazine released their 2018 list of the "World's 50 Greatest Leaders" list on April 19, 2018.
 Cornett was ranked as the 25th greatest leader in the world, where Fortune gave credit to his fiscal conservative background for the creativity in leading Oklahoma City's advancements in school revitalization, public transit and downtown improvements.

 Other political activities

 On May 11, 2006, Cornett announced that he would be running to fill the seat in the United States House of Representatives vacated by Ernest Istook.
-On August 22, 2006, he was defeated by Lt.
-Governor Mary Fallin in a GOP run-off election, as Fallin was elected to Congress in the general election.
+On August 22, 2006, he was defeated by Lieutenant Governor Mary Fallin in a GOP run-off election, as Fallin was elected to Congress in the general election.

 Following Fallin's decision to run for governor in 2010, Cornett was widely considered a possible candidate for the seat, but he decided to run for re-election as mayor.

 In 2008, Cornett was scheduled to address the Republican National Convention in St. Paul, Minnesota, but his speech was canceled when reaction to Hurricane Gustav suspended the convention.
 He returned and addressed the 2012 Republican National Convention.

 In 2010, Cornett's Chief of Staff, David Holt, was elected to the Oklahoma Senate.
 In 2012, Holt authored the book Big League City: Oklahoma City's Rise to the NBA, which chronicled Cornett's efforts to bring the NBA to Oklahoma City.

 In 2017, Cornett was appointed to sit on the US DOT's Automation Committee for overseeing self-driving transportation policy.

 On February 22, 2017, Cornett announced that he would not seek reelection for a fifth term as Oklahoma City mayor.

 On May 31, 2017, Cornett announced his 2018 candidacy for governor of Oklahoma via Twitter.
 On June 26, Cornett placed first in the Republican primary but did not receive more than 50% of the vote.
-He advanced to the runoff election on August 28, 2018 which he placed second to Tulsa businessman Kevin Stitt who in November general election was elected as Governor.
+He advanced to the runoff election on August 28, 2018 which he placed second to Tulsa businessman Kevin Stitt who in November general election was elected as governor.